uk-tre/hugo-website/content/about/governance/events-management.md

 Members can then amend their form and resubmit, or if required, seek further clarification from the [Community Management Working Group]({{< relref "../../groups/current/community_management" >}}).
 If required, members can raise an [Objection]({{< relref "/consensus-review-objection" >}}).

+---

+## Outstanding discussion & objections

+The above is the current live and used process.
+Any ongoing discussions about amendments to this process will be linked here!